NicholasSynesi/data-analytics-power-bi-report204/README.md

 The purpose of this project was to build a series of report pages for a retailer to highlight some insights into their business in order to help build their business intelligence.

-In this README, I'll go over how I achieved each milestone
+In this README, I'll go over how I achieved each milestone.

+In order to view the file in Power BI, simply download 'project.pbix' from the repo and open in Power BI.

 ## Milestone 1